opendatadiscovery/odd-platform/docs/configuration-and-deployment/odd-platform.md

         password: PASSWORD
 ```

-This block flattens to 3 environment variables by replacing semicolons with underscores and uppercasing words, like so:
+To configure the Platform using environment variables, replace semicolons with underscores and uppercasing words, like so:

 * `SPRING_DATASOURCE_URL=URL`
 * `SPRING_DATASOURCE_USERNAME=USERNAME`